apysarevskyi/bike-store-analysis/README.md

 ## Files
 - `bike_store_query.sql`: Contains SQL queries used for data extraction and transformation.
-- `Bike_Store_Dashboard.pbix`: Power BI file with interactive visuals and dashboards.
+- `Bike Store Performance.pbix`: Power BI file with interactive visuals and dashboards.
-- `Bike_Store_Dashboard.pdf`: PDF export of the Power BI dashboard, providing a quick view of all visuals.
+- `Bike Store Performance.pdf`: PDF export of the Power BI dashboard, providing a quick view of all visuals.